jbschooley/blog/_posts/2023-02-28-hacking-my-cars-climate-controls-part-2.md

   - `PresetMaxDefrost.h` - turns on front and rear defrosters, sets fan speed to high, sets temperature to max, and turns off eco mode and S-Mode
 - `PresetController.h` - handles applying the correct presets.
 This is where you can add new presets.
 - `Timer.h` - a debug timer that can be used to measure how long it takes to process a message.
 It's not used in the final code, but it's useful for debugging.
+- `Logger.h` - a debug logger that can be used to log messages to the USB serial port.
+Loggers are disabled unless necessary for debugging because log output is incredibly slow and causes the Arduino to miss messages on the LIN bus.

 I've tried my best to keep things organized, but my code is definitely not perfect.
 I'm open to suggestions and pull requests.

+More detailed documentation can be found in the [source code](https://github.com/jbschooley/ToyotaLinInterceptor).